armaanhammer/euler-challenge/src/6/README.md

 ---

 This seems straightforward.
 The only problem I can think of so far is the possibilty of coding the solution in such a way that it takes inordinate processing time.

+## Next steps:

+I want to get more familiar with typecasting in GoLang.